MakeCollective/vyom-api-example/README.md

 }
 ```

 Note:
-1.This api used to get the update price number of pax .
+1. This api used to get the update price number of pax .

-Response:
+### Response:

 ```json
 {